 Maybe you tidy your desk, for example, or purge a drawer or two and the pantry besides.
-This would be after you write to your kids and all of your siblings and cousins...and also groom the pets and wash the car.
+This would be after you write to your kids, plus all of your siblings and cousins...and also groom the pets and wash the car.

-Say hello to the don’t-do-its (DDIs), which often take the form of "songs" our egos sing when we have a bold but perhaps somewhat scary idea.
-Or the grudging song a grudging associate: “Don’t bite off more than you can chew.”
-Even those who love us may sometimes sing such songs when trying to protect us.
+Say hello to the don’t-do-its (DDIs), which often take the form of "songs" our egos sing to us when we have a bold but perhaps somewhat scary idea.
+Or the grudging song a grudging associate: “Don’t bite off more than you can chew,” etc. Even those who love us may sometimes sing such songs when trying to protect us.